A homecoming he never wanted ...

 When the lodge owner, John Sumner suddenly dies, she’ll do everything in her power to carry on John’s dream, even if that means fighting the oh-so-sexy Ben Sumner every step of the way.

-Born to Be My Baby is the first book in the Canyon Creek, CO Series.
+His Frenemy is the first book in The Sumner Brothers Series.
 It can be read as a standalone book.

-Keep reading for a sneak peek at Born to be My Baby, book one in the Canyon Creek, CO Series by Lori Ryan and Kay Manis!
+Keep reading for a sneak peek at His Frenemy, book one in The Sumner Brothers Series by Lori Ryan and Kay Manis!

 It took precisely ten seconds and four bleary-eyed blinks before Maggie Lawrence realized she'd fallen asleep and drooled all over her paperwork.
 The end result was that now, not only had she not finished reviewing the numbers for the meeting with her bosses, she also had a profit and loss statement glued to the side of her face.